jperal720/Weather-Predicting-Application-353/README.md

 # Weather-Predicting-Application-353
-An application that predict the weather
+An application that predicts the weather